 Bipolar Disorder

-A mental health condition causing extreme mood swings including emotional highs (mania or hypomania) and lows (depression).
+A mental health condition causing extreme mood swings including emotional highs (mania or hypomania) and lows (depression), affecting energy, activity, sleep, and ability to function.

 This condition typically requires medical attention